dpjanes/homestar-persist/README.md

 # About

-This will persist (write to disk) all the data belonging to your Things.
+* This will persist (write to disk) all the data belonging to your Things.
-It will also allow modification of that data, which will be written back to the Things, e.g. to modify metadata or the state
+* It will also allow modification of that data, which will be written back to the Things, e.g. to modify metadata or the state.
+* It provides CLI tools to modify state

 ## Files